 Oregon

+squatter laws dictate that squatters have the right to make an adverse possession claim if they have maintained and resided on the property for ten years, including paying property taxes.
 Many people are surprised to learn that squatting (within certain parameters) is perfectly legal in the U.S. Though this may be good news for squatters, it can be a massive source of stress for property owners, especially people with multiple properties.

-With some help from
+With some help from Jerry

-, the
+, the super app

-for
+for insurance

 , here’s a guide to deciphering squatter laws in Oregon, including the legal jargon, requirements for an adverse possession claim, and how to keep squatters off your property.
+RECOMMENDEDNo spam or unwanted phone calls · No long forms

 Who’s considered a squatter in Oregon?

-Squatting laws have been around in the U.S. since the 1850s to help differentiate legal squatting from illegal trespassing
+Squatting laws have been around in the U.S. since the 1850s to help differentiate legal squatting from illegal trespassing.

-In Oregon, a squatter is
+In Oregon, a squatter is defined as anyone

 who occupies an unoccupied home or property that they do not lawfully own nor have permission to live on.
 Depending on the circumstances, the squatter may even believe that they are the lawful tenant.
+Squatting vs. trespassing vs. holdover tenants

 If you’re wondering whether there’s a difference between squatting and trespassing, there is!